 The Bennett cocktail recipe is not flashy with the visuals but it has such a fabulous, well balanced taste, you will be happy you made it!

-The Bennett cocktail is delicious!
-And deliciously unassuming.
+This cocktail is delicious!
+And unassuming.
 If you ordered one at a bar or in a restaurant, you might look at it and think, “This is it?”
 Actually, it looks a lot like the classic daiquiri or the vodka gimlet, which are both scrumptious cocktails in their own right.
 It’s not dramatic, like the pink lady or blueberry mint cosmo.

 So, do not let its lackluster appearance discourage you from ordering this classic cocktail or making one at home.
 You’ll be sad you didn’t try it sooner once you find out how delicious it is.